Witnessing quantum non-Gaussianity from intensity moments: Examples of different measurement schemes

 \subsection{Phase-sensitive amplification}

-\ernew{ An alternative approach uses optical pre-amplification followed by the integrated-intensity detection and analysis of photon-number moments estimated from them.
-That is, using the amplified moments, we estimate the original values of \(m\) and \(s^2\) before amplification in order to be able to apply the witness given in (\ref{eq:m}-\ref{eq:s2}). }
+\ernew{ An alternative approach uses optical pre-amplification followed by integrated-intensity detection and analyzing photon-number moments estimated from them. \latest{This approach was first proposed and experimentally verified \cite{Kalash2025} to show the quantum non-Gaussianity of states without phase-dependence, specifically heralded single photons.
+In what follows, we extend that technique to arbitrary single-mode states: } using the amplified moments, we estimate the original values of \(m\) and \(s^2\) before amplification in order to be able to apply the witness given in (\ref{eq:m}-\ref{eq:s2}). }

 The action of a phase-sensitive amplifier, assuming that it amplifies (anti-squeezes) the \(x\) quadrature, can be expressed as

 for some value \(r > 0\).
 This amounts to multiplying the \(x\) quadrature by \(e^r\) and the \(p\) quadrature by \(e^{-r}\).
 For high values of the parametric gain \(r\), the output intensity is then approximately proportional to \(\hat x^2\). \ernew{ Since Eqs.~(\ref{eq:homodyne-m}-\ref{eq:homodyne-s2}) only contain even moments, parametric homodyning as described in \cite{Kalash2023, barakat2025simultaneous} is also applicable to verify quantum non-Gaussianity.
 This would require amplification in four directions, similarly to the standard homodyne case (Sec.~\ref{sec:homodyning}). }